polca/premise/docs/extract.rst

 .. note::

-    These two technologies are not included in the current country-specific production mix datasets.
+    These two technologies are not included in the current country-specific production mix datasets, as IAM scenarios do not specify sub-technology mixes.

 Geothermal
 **********